tatoslover/tatoslover.github.io/IOD/README MP3.md

 - **Code Quality**: ESLint configuration and automated code formatting
 - **API Testing**: Interactive Swagger UI for endpoint testing and validation
 - **Production Deployment**: Seamless deployment to Netlify with environment configuration
-- **Monitoring**: Real-time health checks, analytics, and performance tracking
+- **Monitoring**: Real-time health cheques, analytics, and performance tracking

 </details>

 **This project demonstrates modern backend development practices**, showcasing serverless architecture, cloud database integration, API development, and external API caching strategies.
-The application serves as a practical example of backend development, from MongoDB Atlas integration and API design to serverless deployment and performance optimization.
+The application serves as a practical example of backend development, from MongoDB Atlas integration and API design to serverless deployment and performance optimisation.

 ---